skip to main content

 The Wi-Fi Alliance formally introduced Wi-Fi 7 in January 2024, seemingly a bit late, after TP-Link, NETGEAR, and other manufacturers rolled out Wi-Fi 7 products starting in Q1 2023.

 Overall, Wi-Fi 7 is a major improvement over Wi-Fi 6.
 For starters, it has noticeably better speeds on Wi-Fi 6 and Wi-Fi 6E devices due to how it handles interference.
 You also get a few extra 5 GHz channels, wider bonded channels, more device capacity, less latency, and higher modulation to deliver more speeds to devices that support it.
-We go into the nitty-gritty details later on.
+I dive into the nitty-gritty details later on.

 Finally, Wi-Fi 7 is backward compatible, but you need a Wi-Fi 7 client device (smartphone, tablet, laptop, etc.) to take advantage of all its improvements and speeds.